 Use it as a Dairy Substitute

-Coconut milk can be used as a lactose-free, vegan milk substitute in countless capacities: stir it into your coffee, whip it into cream, add it to baked goods (more on that later), or make it into yogurt.
+Coconut milk can be used as a lactose-free, vegan milk substitute in countless capacities: stir it into your coffee, whip it into cream, or add it to baked goods (more on that later).
 And if your diet excludes dairy, you may just be surprised by how smooth and creamy dairy-free ice cream can get, whether we're talking salted peanut butter, mint chip, or simple classics like chocolate and vanilla.
 In fact, once you have our easy master recipe, you can concoct pretty much any flavor your heart desires.

 Make Dips and Sauces

 Coconut milk on its own might make a pretty unmemorable dip, but add in some sweeteners or savory spices and it's a whole different story.
 We like it simmered with red curry paste until thickened and then livened up with lime juice, soy sauce, ginger, honey, and fish sauce in a dipping sauce for dumplings.
 Or change tacks entirely and boil it up with sweetened condensed milk, butter, and a pinch of salt for a sticky-sweet sauce perfect for drizzling

 all over grilled pineapple, or pretty much any dessert you please.